Press Waffle Co: Here's What Happened After Shark Tank

 When the Press Waffle Co.
 "Shark Tank" episode aired, the company had just three small locations in malls and food halls, all in Texas, but had plans for a full-sized cafe, too.
 Almost immediately after the show, Caleb and Bryan Lewis reported a torrent of interest from potential franchise owners, with more than 400 interested parties.
 However, when speaking to Franchise Times, they suggested that they didn't want to go overboard signing up new franchisees, and that they'd likely whittle the interested group down to about 10 potential proposals.

-Before appearing on "Shark Tank," Press Waffle Co. reported they had garnered $450,000 in sales, and when the series followed up on them during a segment in Season 11, the Lewises said they had done $1.3 million in sales since shark Barbara Corcoran joined them.
-As well, they had expanded outside Texas, with another food hall location in Oklahoma City, and also signed up their first franchisees.
+Before appearing on "Shark Tank," Press Waffle Co. reported it had garnered $450,000 in sales, and when the series followed up on them during a segment in Season 11 in 2020, the Lewises said they had done $1.3 million in sales since shark Barbara Corcoran joined them.
+The company had also expanded outside Texas, with another food hall location in Oklahoma City, and signed up its first franchisees.

 Is Press Waffle Co. still in business?

 Press Waffle Co. is very much still in business, although the company didn't expand at the rate that its owners expected in the years since appearing on "Shark Tank" in 2019 (COVID-19 also likely interfered with their plans).
-As of mid-2023, Press Waffle Co. has eight locations open — four in Texas (two each in the Dallas and Houston areas), and one location in Colorado, Arkansas, Missouri, and Oklahoma.
-They have seemed to be pragmatic with the expansion, rolling them out slowly.
+As of mid-2025, Press Waffle Co. has six locations open — two in Texas, two in Atlanta, and one each in Missouri and Florida.
+While its founders have always been pragmatic about growth, Press Waffle Co. had eight locations in 2023, so this may be a sign of setbacks.

 What's next for Press Waffle Co.?